TelemetryDeck/docs/guides/objective-c-setup.md

 The metadata is helpful for additional parameters for filtering or grouping signals.
 We'll automatically add some metadata for you, like the app version, device model, and more.

-For more information on how to send signals, see the [TelemetryDeck package's `README.md` file](https://github.com/TelemetryDeck/SwiftSDK/blob/main/README.md).
+For more information on how to send events, see the [TelemetryDeck package's `README.md` file](https://github.com/TelemetryDeck/SwiftSDK/blob/main/README.md).

-## App Store Requirements
+## App Store requirements

 Before uploading your app to the App Store, you'll need to complete Apple's privacy details on App Store Connect.
 Although TelemetryDeck is privacy-focused, you still need to disclose analytics usage.